j19sch/j19sch.github.io/posts/2024/20240324-notes-from-march-24-frogs-conf-open-space.md

 - Capture the Flag Together: Security Testing for Everyone
 - Making changes from the inside out vs. outside in
 - Building a practice app for all things software and testing (ensemble)
-- Making changes from the inside out vs. outside in